 Many J-1 visa holders are subject to something called the two-year home country physical presence requirement, which mandates that they spend two years in their home country before returning to the U.S. on any of most other types of visas (including immigrant visas, which are given to new permanent residents).

-The good news is, J-1s subject to the two-year residency requirement are still eligible to change their status to F-1.
+The good news is, J-1s who are subject to the two-year residency requirement are still eligible to change their status to F-1.
 But it won't make the requirement go away altogether.
-It will have to be fulfilled at a later time, assuming the change of status is successful and the person later wants a different type of U.S. visa or status.
+It will have to be fulfilled at a later time, assuming the change of status is successful and if the person later wants a different type of U.S. visa or status.

 If you are subject to this requirement, see How to "Waive" The J-1 Two-Year Home Residency Requirement for information on how to have it lifted in your case.